UtterEvergreen1/Seedra/loot/README.md

-# Minecraft\-Style Loot System
+# Loot System

-This project implements a Minecraft Console Edition–style loot generation system.
+This project implements the Minecraft Legacy Console Edition loot generation system.
 It provides a set of pre-compiled loot table objects that you can use to generate loot using a few public functions while keeping the internal code hidden.